Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 4. [FAQs](#%EF%B8%8F-faqs)

 ## ℹ️ General Info
-Celo x Huobi: Stablecoin in Web3 &amp; Sustainability

 Ipanema is a platform that enables banks to grant loans via the Celo blockchain to their customers.
 The platform provides a frontend for customers to start loan requests and a backend that simulates a banking infrastructure.
 Loans can be provided in the stablecoins that are offered by the Celo blockchain.

 ### The Problem
 In the last years decentralized finance protocols that operate independent from banks and the traditional infrastructure recorded a giant growth.
 The new platforms use blockchains like Ethereum as core infrastructure and enable users to transfer values in the form of digital token.
-Many financial services are rebuilt by DeFi but due to the missing authentification tools, loans can only be provided if a asset is locked up in a smart contract as collateral.
+Many financial services are rebuilt in DeFi but due to the missing authentification tools, loans can only be provided if a asset is locked up in a smart contract as collateral.
-Parallel to this traditional banks implemented online banking applications that offer a user-friendly frontend, while relying on legacy banking infrastructure.
+Parallel to this, traditional banks implemented online banking applications that offer a user-friendly frontend, while relying on legacy banking infrastructure.
 The lack in providing loans in DeFi is a large opportunity for banks.
 Ipanema solves this issues by building a bridge between banks and authenticated DeFi users.

+### Team & Background
+Ipanema was created as part of the Celo x Huobi Hackathon with focus on Stablecoin in Web3 &amp; Sustainability.
+The hackathon offered three topics of which we took the 3rd one 'Stablecoins + DeFi mobile solutions'.

+The Ipanema team consists of the german Capgemini Invent programmers Volker Dufner, Tim Schmitz and Jonas Engelhardt.

 ## 🧑‍💻 Technologies